-Side Effects Of BOTOX
+What Are The Side Effects Of BOTOX?

 BOTOX has been proven to be safe and effective for all kinds of uses, from wrinkle erasing to eyelid spasm prevention to Chronic Migraine.
 It has been injected millions of times around the world and has been heavily researched.
 The side effects are usually slight redness and possible pain at the injection sites.
 You can have some neck pain and stiffness, often accompanied by what has become known as “bobble head” or “wobbly neck.”
 This is a partial weakness in those muscles that were injected.
 Pain in adjacent muscles is thought to come from them taking over the load from the relaxed muscles.
 This usually resolves in a few days, if it occurs at all.

-Is BOTOX safe?
+Is BOTOX Safe?